btrotta/advent-of-code-2023/Readme.md

 Iterate over the possible reflection axes.
 For part a, check whether the left and right parts are exactly the same; for part b, check whether the sum of differences equals 1.

+## Day 14
+For part a, iterate over the columns, and for each column, iterate over rows, keeping track of the northernmost empty space that a rock could roll to.
+For part b, write functions to do similar iterations for all the directions.
+Since there are only finitely many rocks and spaces, the state of the rocks must repeat after some number of cycles.
+Therefore we do not need to simulate all the cycles.